Intractable Epilepsy

 How Is Intractable Epilepsy Diagnosed?

-Intractable epilepsy usually is diagnosed after three carefully chosen, safe medicines don't completely control the seizures.
-The chances of a fourth medicine working are very low, so doctors will diagnose intractability at this point.
+Intractable epilepsy usually is diagnosed after two carefully chosen, safe medicines don't completely control the seizures.
+The chances of a third or fourth medicine working are very low, so doctors will diagnose intractability at this point.

 How Is Intractable Epilepsy Treated?

-Sometimes they recommend vagal nerve stimulation (VNS).
-In VNS, an implanted device (a stimulator) sends mild pulses of electrical energy to the brain through the vagus nerve.
+Sometimes doctors recommend neurostimulation therapy, such as vagus nerve stimulator (VNS) therapy.
+This uses an implanted device (stimulator) in the left side of the chest to send mild pulses of electrical energy to the brain through the vagus nerve.

-Talk to your doctor to see what treatments are available for your child.
-Make sure your child takes medicines as prescribed and avoids known seizure triggers, such as lack of sleep, antihistamine use, or excessive stress.
+Talk to your doctor to see which treatments are available for your child.
+Make sure your child takes medicines as prescribed and avoids known seizure triggers, such as lack of sleep.

 Always tell the doctor if you think a medicine isn't working or you don't notice any improvement.
 This helps the doctor give your child the best possible care.

 It's important to keep your child safe during a seizure.
-So make sure that other adults and caregivers (family members, babysitters, teachers, coaches, etc.) know what to do.
+Make sure that other adults and caregivers (family members, babysitters, teachers, coaches, etc.) know what to do if one happens.